Chateau du Clos Lucé à AmboiseChateau du Clos Lucé à Amboise

 Le parc du Clos Lucé et les inventions de Léonard de Vinci

-François I, a lover of art and protector of talent, offered Leonardo da Vinci a residence at the Château du Clos Lucé.
-Amboise then became a focal point for culture and innovation.
-By residing near the Château d’Amboise, Leonardo had the freedom to explore and conceive his ideas with the support of the king.
-So visit Château du Clos Lucé.
-You’ll discover construction and architecture, loom mechanisms, military equipment, hydraulics, town planning…
+Amboise thus became a focal point for culture and innovation.
+By living near the Royal Château of Amboise, Leonardo had the freedom to explore and conceive his ideas with the support of the King.
+Visit the Château du Clos Lucé.

 The works of Leonardo da Vinci An intact heritage